Intrusive Thoughts - Where do they Come From

 But they aren’t you.

-They are events in consciousness - like clouds moving across the sky.
+They come and go - like clouds moving across the sky.
 Some are helpful.
 Some are pointless.
 Some are bizarre.
 Some are intrusive.
 All are temporary.

 If a thought were you, then it would define you completely.
 But you’ve had thoughts you didn’t believe.
 You’ve had thoughts that contradicted each other.
 You’ve even forgotten thousands of them.
 Yet you’re still here.
 The constant thread is not the thought stream.
 It’s the awareness of it.